A Beginner's Guide to Bitcoin ETFs

 Institutions and retail investors can use the ETFs as an opportunity to use Bitcoin as an asset class which will be publicly traded for the first time.
 Proponents of ETFs present the Bitcoin ETF as an investment model which is supposed to offer some important advantages:

 - Bitcoin and other cryptocurrencies would receive much-needed exposure and validation from the global financial markets.
-Bitcoin ETFs are seen as an easier way to raise awareness about the growth of the blockchain technology, without forcing the investors to get involved with potentially risky token sales or complex blockchain-based projects.
+Bitcoin ETFs are seen as an easier way to raise awareness about the growth of blockchain technology, without forcing the investors to get involved with potentially risky token sales or complex blockchain-based projects.

 - Since the ETFs are traded on exchanges as stocks for a long time now, they have already gained substantial popularity among both institutional and retail investors.
 ETFs are a well-established security type and are often seen as offering stable liquidity and being easy to buy, sell or short sell.